-Science is not a “neutral” endeavor, and these fields are invaluable of putting science into a broader intellectual context.
+Science is not a “neutral” endeavor, and these fields are invaluable in putting science into a broader intellectual context.
 I am all for it.

 But I have often seen practitioners of these disciplines, without any high-level scientific training, overstep their boundaries by passing judgment on evolution on the basis of the big-picture context these disciplines provide.